 Speakers and Headset

 Can you use only a headset for music production?
 Sure!
 But it helps to have a set of speakers as well.
-The headset I use is AKG Pro Audio K271 MKII and its great for my use.
+The headset I use is AKG Pro Audio K271 MKIIand its great for my use.
 The speakers I use are getting old now, they are over 10 years and from Tannoy.
+If I had to get new monitors I would have to re-learn how they should sound in a good mix.
+That is why I have kept mine for so long.
 In general something with a flat frequency response is something you want to get when producing music.
+KRK Monitors are affordable and popular speakers for new producers.

 Also think about this: What are your listeners going to use when listening to your music?
 Are they going to use studio monitors or high end headsets?
 Probably not.
 So make sure it sounds good on your iPhone earbuds as well.
 Even use them a while during production.